MUmarShahbaz/Portfolio/_projects/OO2.md

 A built-in **Help** section is also provided to explain the purpose and functionality of each setting—perfect for new users or quick reference.

-{% include figure.liquid path="/assets/img/Projects/OO2/setup.png" max-width="1000px" class="rounded-corners" %}
+{% include figure.liquid path="/assets/img/Projects/OO2/setup.png" max-width="1000px" class="rounded-corners" alt="Setup Page" %}

 <hr class="spacer">